UAE: Man finds Dh149,000 cash in ATM, returns it to police

 The Saadiyat Cultural District Abu Dhabi includes architectural marvels like Zayed National Museum and National History Museum

-A man in Ajman was honoured for his 'honesty' after he returned a hefty amount of lost money to the police.
+A man in Ajman was honoured for his 'honesty' after he handed over a hefty amount of lost cash to the police.

-Abdel Fattah Mahmoud Abdel Fattah, an Egyptian, was visiting the ATM when he found cash amounting up to Dh149,000.
+Abdel Fattah Mahmoud Abdel Fattah, an Egyptian, was visiting the ATM when he found money amounting up to Dh149,000.

 He immediately went to the police station to hand over the money.
 The authority praised him for his honesty, morals and keenness in returning the amount to its rightful owner.